nagyist/lycheejs/guides/CODESTYLE.md

 ## Definition Layout

-The lycheeJS Definition system always uses so-called Definition closures in order to have advanced memory functionality among different instances.
+The lychee.js Definition system always uses so-called Definition closures in order to have advanced memory functionality among different instances.
 A basic layout of a Definition has (if the functionality is required) these sections:

-- HEADER
+- HEAD
   - `lychee.define(identifier)`
   - `.tags()`
   - `.requires()`